Marshal-Techy/oil-guardian-insight/README.md

-👋 Welcome to My Project!
+ Welcome to My Project!
-📌 Project Overview
+ Project Overview
 This is a web application built using modern frontend technologies.
 It’s designed for speed, scalability, and a great developer experience.

-🔗 Live Preview:
-Click here to view the project

-🛠️ How to Run the Project Locally
+ How to Run the Project Locally
 To get this project up and running on your local machine, follow these steps:

-🔧 Prerequisites
+Prerequisites
 Make sure you have the following installed:

 Node.js (v16 or above recommended)